CExA-project/ddc/docs/concepts.md

 ## ddc::Chunk and ddc::ChunkSpan

-The `ddc::chunk` is a container that holds the data, while `ddc::chunkspan` behaves like `mdspan`, meaning they are pointers to the data contained within the chunk.
+The `ddc::Chunk` is a container that holds the data, while `ddc::ChunkSpan` behaves like `std::mdspan`, meaning they are pointers to the data contained within the `ddc::Chunk`.

 As mentioned in the introduction, ddc is a library that offers strongly typed indexing.
 Chunks contain data that can be located in space by coordinates.
 Thus, to access the data at a specific point in a 2D space, instead of entering two integers corresponding to the x and y positions, ddc requires entering the  coordinate `x` as a discrete element of the x position: `ddc::DiscreteElement<DDimX>`, and entering the `y` coordinate as a discrete element following the y dimension: `ddc::DiscreteElement<DDimY>`.
 This is done after predefining a strong typing for the discretized `X` dimension as `DDimX` and a strong typing for the discretized `Y` dimension as `DDimY` (see the heat equation example \subpage uniform_heat_equation "examples/uniform_heat_equation.cpp").